rocky-linux/academy/decks/admin_guide/03-commands.md

 Since Linux is multi-user, it is possible that multiple sessions are open on the same station, either physically or over the network.
 It is interesting to know which users are logged in, if only to communicate with them by sending messages.

-* tty: represents a terminal.
+<i class="fa fa-arrow-right-from-bracket"></i> tty: represents a terminal.
-* pts/: represents a virtual console in a graphical environment with the number after representing the instance of the virtual console (0, 1, 2...)
+<i class="fa fa-arrow-right-from-bracket"></i>  pts/: represents a virtual console in a graphical environment with the number after representing the instance of the virtual console (0, 1, 2...)

 The `-r` option also displays the runlevel (see chapter "startup").

 ---

-# File Tree
+# <i class="fa-solid fa-folder-tree"></i> File Tree

 In Linux, the file tree is an inverted tree, called a **single hierarchical tree**, whose root is the directory `/`.